Bucin Meaning In Bahasa

 Bumpet in the Indonesian Language

-[Bumpet] means to be filled up with something, so it is blocking the way.
+[Bumpet] means filled up with something, an accumulation of thick, wet matter, so it is blocking the way.
 [Bumpet] is an informal word.
-Synonym for [bumpet] is [mampet].
+The synonym for [bumpet] is [mampet].

 Examples of Bumpet In Use

-In this section, I will gather examples where the word [bumpet] is spoken for you to see how this word [bumpet] is used.
+In this section, I will gather examples where the word [bumpet] is spoken so you can see how this word [bumpet] is used.

 The first scene we are about to watch is taken from a movie called 3 Hari Untuk Selamanya (2007).
 Let's watch the scene below.